zuo/unittest_expander/docs/reference.rst

       As a parameter collection, instead of a tuple, use another type (e.g., a :class:`list`).

+   .. deprecated:: 0.4.3

+      A parameter collection given as an instance of the Python 3 built-in type :class:`bytes` or :class:`bytearray` (or of a subclass thereof) will become *illegal* in the version *0.5.0*.

    Each item of a parameter collection should be one of:

    * a :class:`param` instance,